-A highly-respected individual in the collegiate coaching ranks with a wealth of experience, Dave Schmidlin is in his second season as head coach at Lake Superior State University
+A highly-respected individual in the collegiate coaching ranks with a wealth of experience, Dave Schmidlin enters his third season as head coach at Lake Superior State University in 2019-20.

 Schmidlin, who represents the eighth coach in the LSSU program's 44-year history, served previously as head coach of the men's and women's volleyball teams at fellow NCAA Division II member Lees-McRae College in Banner Elk, N.C. for four seasons (2013-16).
 In the 2014 season at Lees-McRae, Schmidlin directed the women's team to a 19-10 overall record and a semifinal appearance in the Conference Carolinas Tournament.

 Prior to Lees-McRae, Schmidlin enjoyed a highly successful 2012 season as the varsity boys' volleyball head coach at Catholic Memorial High School in Waukesha, Wis., where he guided CMHS to a 23-9 overall mark and a state tourney quarterfinal-round berth en route to being recognized as the 2012 Milwaukee Journal Sentinel Area Coach of the Year.